Joelcox518/ETL-project/README.md

 ## BUILDING THE COMBINED DATABASE

 1. First, we created a database in PostGres, with two tables containing the respective columns of data we pulled from our two sources.
-1. Next, we initiated a connection from Pandas to PostGres.
+1. Next, we initiated a connection from Pandas to PostGres to allow for analysis of the our combined data.

+## ANALYSIS

+- The intent of this project was to examine Covid-19 morbidity rates in Indiana's 92 counties by